softvence-omega/kalezicnikola-backend/docs/elevenlabs-system-prompt.md

 - duration: Approximate call duration in seconds if you can estimate
 - call_started_at: ISO 8601 timestamp when call started (if available)
 - call_ended_at: ISO 8601 timestamp when call ended (if available)
+- call_status: One of: SUCCESSFUL, UNSUCCESSFUL, TRANSFERRED, MISSED

 EXAMPLE SaveCallTranscription CALL:
 {